taresh18/delayed-streams-modeling/README.md

 ## Speech-to-text

 DSM can be used to build streaming speech-to-text models.
-These models can be batched for efficiency, return word level timestamps,  and are great for interactive applications.
-We provide two such models, these models are characterized by their size as well as the delay it takes for audio to be transcribed into text.
-We provide two such models:
+We provide two such models with a different delay between the audio input and the text output.
 - An English and French model with ~1b parameters using a 0.5 second delay, `kyutai/stt-1b-en_fr`.
 - An English only model with ~2.6b parameters using a 2.5 second delay, `kyutai/stt-2.6b-en`.

+These speech-to-text models have several advantages:
+- Easy batching for maximum efficiency: a H100 can process 400 streams in real-time.
+- Streaming inference: the models can process audio in chunks, which allows for real-time transcription, and is great for interactive applications.
+- Return word-level timestamps.
+- Some models have a semantic Voice Activity Detection (VAD) component that can be used to detect when the user is speaking.
+This is especially useful for building voice agents.

 More details can be found on the [project page](https://kyutai.org/next/stt).